project-ida/two-state-quantum-systems/src/04-spin-boson-model.md

 The level splitting seen in Fig 3 is much smaller than those seen in Fig 2 at the primary resonance ($\Delta E \approx \omega$).
 We can therefore say that the effective coupling between levels is much less for the non-primary resonances.

-Fig 3 also shows us that the location of resonance is somewhat shifted, i.e. the anti-crossing does not occur when $\Delta E = 3 \omega$ but instead $\Delta E \approx 3\omega$.
-This shift is known as the [Bloch-Siegert shift](https://en.wikipedia.org/wiki/Bloch-Siegert_shift) (see also [Cohen-Tannoudji](https://iopscience.iop.org/article/10.1088/0022-3700/6/8/007) and [Hagelstein](https://iopscience.iop.org/article/10.1088/0953-4075/41/3/035601)).
+Fig 3 also shows us that the location of the resonance is somewhat shifted, i.e. the anti-crossing does not occur when $\Delta E = 3 \omega$ but instead $\Delta E \approx 3\omega$.
+This shift is known as the [Bloch-Siegert shift](https://en.wikipedia.org/wiki/Bloch-Siegert_shift) (see also [Cohen-Tannoudji](https://iopscience.iop.org/article/10.1088/0022-3700/6/8/007) and [Hagelstein](https://iopscience.iop.org/article/10.1088/0953-4075/41/3/035601)) and arises from the the effect of the interaction energy in the Hamiltonian ($E_{I}$).
+Specifically, the resonance condition should instead be written as $\Delta E + E_{I} = 3\omega$ and hence the value of $\Delta E$ needed for resonance is somewhat reduced.

 >TODO: Classical meaning of Bloch-Siegert shift

-This shift arises because we have to consider the effect of the interaction energy in the Hamiltonian ($E_{I}$) on the  resonance condition.
-Specifically, the resonance condition should instead be written as $\Delta E + E_{I} = 3\omega$ and hence the value of $\Delta E$ needed for resonance is somewhat reduced.

 > TODO:Make referenced to dressed atom picture https://www.youtube.com/watch?v=k0X7iSaPM38 and https://ocw.mit.edu/courses/physics/8-422-atomic-and-optical-physics-ii-spring-2013/

-We can more clearly see the splitting of the levels and shifting of the resonances by scanning through various values of the coupling parameter $U$.
+We can more clearly see the splitting of the levels and shifting of the resonances by scanning through various values of the interaction strength $U$.
 Let's create an [animated gif](https://github.com/maxhumber/gif) to show this.
 <!-- #endregion -->

 ```python